 This Spirit-driven desire for revival in North America has led our Regional Pastors (RPs) to focus their efforts on organizing and equipping congregations to plant churches.
 Our RPs have led church planting summits and have performed readiness assessments for our congregations.
 They have resourced pastors in developing individual strategies for church planting success.

 With the guidance of our RPs, church clusters have formed in our Regions to support church plants in cities and towns.
-In Pasadena, California, a new Lutheran Brethren congregation has begun to emerge.
-It’s called Redemption Church.
 In Fergus Falls, MN, Bethel Lutheran Church, has opened a second campus in the nearby community of Battle Lake.
 In our Western Region, Grace Lutheran Brethren Church of Bismarck, North Dakota, has engaged a neighboring community with the hope of one day planting a Lutheran Brethren congregation there.
 And in our Eastern Region our RP has been talking to several people and congregations interested in future church planting.

 In addition: North American Mission has partnered with Fifth Act Church Planting, a CLB affiliate organization, to plant churches in major cities throughout North America.